Choosing energy efficient products

 Traditional light bulbs are very inefficient at converting electricity to light, as they waste 95 per cent of the electricity they use in creating heat.

 This wasted energy adds to your carbon footprint.
-That means that reducing the energy you use to light your home will not only save you money but also help save the planet.
+That means that cutting the energy you use to light your home will not only save you money but also help save the planet.

-To help reduce the UK’s carbon emissions, traditional light bulbs are gradually being withdrawn from sale.
+To help cut the UK’s carbon emissions, traditional light bulbs are gradually being withdrawn from sale.